Max Homa carries his own bag and falls just short of qualifying for the US Open

 “It's going to probably be heartbreaking, but it's all right,” Homa said.
 “I haven’t carried my bag 36 holes in a while so I'm a little tired.”

-He wound up hoofing it 37 holes.
+He wound up hoofing it 38 holes.
 Homa's three-putt for par on his 36th hole at Kinsale put him in a five-man playoff for the final spot to get to the U.S. Open.
 Cameron Young won it with a 12-foot birdie.
+Homa then lost a playoff for an alternate spot on the next hole.

 When asked about his attitude, Homa dropped one clue about the split.